TClark000/sei-project-1/read.md

 - the hero lives run out
 - all the fruit bowls, viruses and potions are consumed!
 This is a WIN!

-When a potion is consumed by the hero the virus image, glow yellow and there is an audio clip change.
+When a potion is consumed by the hero the virus image changes (shown above), glows yellow and there is an audio clip change.

 The blue virus __may__ not alway kill the hero - asymptomatic of course!